netscaler/citrix-k8s-ingress-controller-docs/docs/certificate-management/vault.md

-# Deploying HTTPS web application on Kubernetes with Citrix Ingress Controller and Hashicorp Vault using cert-manager
+# Deploy HTTPS web application on Kubernetes with Citrix Ingress Controller and Hashicorp Vault using cert-manager

 This topic provides a sample workflow that uses HashiCorp Vault as self-signed CA to automate TLS certificate provisioning, revocation, and renewal for ingress resources deployed with Citrix ingress controller using cert-manager.